dessant/lock-threads/README.md

-An easy way to check and see which issues or pull requests will initially be locked is to add the `updated` search qualifier to either the issue or pull request page filter for your repository:
+An easy way to check and see which issues or pull requests will initially be locked is to add the `updated` search qualifier to either the issue or pull request search field for your repository:
 `is:closed is:unlocked updated:<2018-12-20`.
-Adjust the date to be 365 days ago (or whatever you set for `*-lock-inactive-days`) to see which issues or pull requests will be locked.
+Adjust the date to be 365 days ago (or whatever you set for `*-inactive-days`) to see which issues or pull requests will be locked.

 ## Why are only some issues and pull requests processed?